YianniR/vibe/README.md

     ```

 4. **Load the extension in Firefox**:
-    - Open Firefox and go to `about:debugging`.
+    - Open Firefox and go to `about:debugging#/runtime/this-firefox`.
-    - Click "This Firefox" on the sidebar.
     - Click "Load Temporary Add-on" and select the `manifest.json` file in the `out` directory.

 ## Donation